fluentz/fluentz.github.io/_posts/2016-12-15-io-bound-threads-in-ruby.md

 ---
 layout:      post
 author:      Mike Kim
 title:       "Learn how to achieve parallelism with Ruby I/O Bound Threads"
 description: "Learn the secret to achieving true parallelism in the Ruby programming language with I/O bound threads and why the same can't be achieved for CPU bound threads."
+main-header: "The Interpreter, the Lock, and the Block: IO Bound Threads and Ruby"
+sub-header:  "Yes, MRI threads can sometimes run in parallel"
 category: articles
 image:
         feature: soft-trees.jpg